rsnodgrass/helium-hotspot-cli/README.md

 Simple command-line interface for common administration tools for hotspots that expose management APIs.

 **PLEASE CONTRIBUTE!
-This was just created as an easy way to manage hotspots while onboarding them where automating the update/management of a large number of hotspots is best done with CLI tools.**
+This was quickly hacked together to provide a mechanism for automating onboarding/managing hotspots of large numbers of hotspots.**

 ## Installation